Honest comparison

 Model Single curator Marketplace (1,000+ curators) Marketplace (3,000+ pros) Curator network

-Curator listens in full Always Variable (some 20s previews) Variable Variable
+Curator listens in full Always 60s+ on premium tier Variable Variable

-Written feedback Always (mandatory) Sometimes (premium tier) Always Often
+Written feedback Always (mandatory) Premium tier only Always Yes

 Genre focus Afro house, deep house All genres All genres All genres

-Quality consistency High (one curator, one taste) Variable (curators vary widely) Variable Variable
+Quality consistency High (one curator, one taste) Highly variable (80–1,000 streams from a $5 push is normal) Variable Variable

 Best for Afro / deep house artists Volume + variety Multi-curator broadcast Hands-off campaigns